aio-libs/aiohttp/docs/web.rst

       *Charset* aka *encoding* part of *Content-Type* for outgoing response.

+      The value converted to lower-case on attribute assigning.

    .. method:: start(request)

       :param aiohttp.web.Request request: HTTP request object, that the